dlang-tour/core/public/content/en/welcome.md

 GDC and LDC are more likely behind the DMD frontend's versions but provide better optimization levels as well as support for other platforms like e.g. ARM.

+# Run D program locally

+D's standard build tool is [dub](http://code.dlang.org).
+When dub is installed locally a new project `test` can be created using the command line

+    dub init test

+Running `dub` inside this folder will fetch all dependencies, compile the application and run it. `dub build` will just compile the project.

+Given a D file `test.d` a binary can be created using *DMD* using the following command:

+    dmd test.d

+The helper tool `rdmd` distributed with the DMD compiler will make sure to compile all dependencies and automatically runs the resulting app:

+    rdmd test.d

+On UNIX systems the shebang line `#!/usr/bin/env rdmd` can be put on the first line of a executable D file to allow usages like with other script langugaes.

 # Documentation & Further reading